How to write amazing Bullet Points

-If you were to change one thing on your resume to improve results, this is probably it.
+If you were to improve your resume with one change, this is probably it.

 The Profile Summary is where I see the most confusion amongst my clients.
 For context, I'm a former Google Recruiter who runs a resume writing service dedicated to IT & Software Engineering (you can get a free review here).